Ore-type condition for antidirected Hamilton cycles in oriented graphs: Introduction

-Among various orientations of a Hamilton cycle in digraphs, antidirected Hamilton cycles form a particularly interesting subclass.
-The existence of such cycles depends delicately on both the local and global structures of the given digraph, and sufficient conditions that guarantee their existence often involve refined degree constraints.
+Among all orientations, \emph{antidirected} Hamilton cycles, i.e., cycles in which no two consecutive edges have the same direction, are of particular interest.
+Their existence depends delicately on both local and global structures, often requiring more refined degree conditions.
 Diwan et al. \cite{diwanDM311} showed that determining whether a digraph contains an antidirected cycle-factor is NP-complete.
-In 2015, DeBiasio and Molla \cite{debiasioEJC22} proved that every large digraph of even order $n$ with $\delta^0(G)\geqslant n$ contains an antidirected Hamilton cycle except for two counterexamples.
-For oriented graphs, a result of Wang et al. \cite{wangarxiv2025} implies that every large oriented graph $G$ on even $n$ vertices with $\delta^0(G)\geqslant (3n-1)/8$ contains an antidirected Hamilton cycle.
-In this paper, we extend this result by considering Ore-type degree condition.
-More precisely, we prove the following result.
+In 2015, DeBiasio and Molla \cite{debiasioEJC22} proved that every large digraph $G$ of even order $n$ with $\delta^0(G)\geqslant n/2$ contains an antidirected Hamilton cycle except for two explicit counterexamples.
+For oriented graphs, a consequence of the result in \cite{wangarxiv2025} is that every large oriented graph $G$ on even $n$ vertices with $\delta^0(G)\geqslant (3n-1)/8$ contains an antidirected Hamilton cycle.
+Furthermore, Stein and Z\'arate-Guer\'en \cite{stein2024antidirected} studied antidirected cycles of intermediate lengths, proving that for any \(\eta \in (0,1)\), there exists \(n_0\) such that for all \(n > n_0\) and \(k > \eta n\), every oriented graph \(G\) on \(n\) vertices with \(\delta^0(G) > (1+\eta)k\) contains any antidirected cycle of length at most \(k\).